UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_03.md

 </iframe>

-Notes: This is the same visualization as from the last slide, and we will just use it an example.
+Notes: This is the same visualization as from the last slide, and we will just use it as an example.

 The button to the right of the chart with three dots on it is called the “action button”. and clicking it will bring up a menu.